-Simplified vs Detailed Allowance for Bauer may be Simplified or Detailed.
+Simplified vs Detailed Allowance for (if applicable) the Bauer judgment may be Simplified or Detailed.
 Simplified calculations are less rigorous than Detailed calculations and typically take the form of assuming very prudent scenarios that will act to overstate the impact of the judgment.
-Simplified calculations are appropriate where it is considered a scheme can be still be seen to be over 100% funded on the s143 basis even allowing for such very prudent scenarios.
+Simplified calculations are appropriate where it is considered a scheme is still over 100% funded on the s143 basis even allowing for such very prudent scenarios.
 Where this is not the case, as detailed in section 2, Detailed calculations will be required.
-Allowances for removal of the compensation cap and, in most cases, Hampshire are considered to be straightforward and so no simplifications are appropriate.
-Section 4 - Allowance for Bauer Allowance should be made for Bauer as follows:

-Simplified - 2021 Bauer Threshold of £4,600 pa.
+Allowances for removal of the compensation cap and, in most cases, the 50% value test are relatively straightforward and so no simplifications are appropriate.
+Section 4 - Allowance for (if applicable) the Bauer judgment Allowance should be made for (if applicable) the Bauer judgment as follows: Simplified - 2021 Bauer Threshold of £4,600 pa.
 This represents the Eurostat at risk of poverty threshold (based on a single person and expressed on 'National Currency' basis) as at 2018 (the most recently published figures), and then allowing for expected increases since latest publication figures, minus the level of Basic State Pension in 2021 for those reaching State Pension Age prior to April 2016 (whether the individual in fact reached State Pension Age prior to or after that date), - 2021 Bauer Threshold for current dependent members or future contingent dependent members should also be £4,600 pa - The Bauer Threshold should be assumed to increase in line with CPI, as implied by the s143 assumptions.
 For Assessment Dates in 2019 and 2020, the above figures can still be used.
 For Assessment Dates before 2019 or after 2021, a consistent approach can be taken.
 The calculation requires two steps: